vgonzenbach/retail-dataflow/README.md

     customer_id
 ```

-Note that an argment could be made that this table is redundant with the previous two.
+Note that an argument could be made that this table is redundant with the previous two.
 In terms of storage it certainly is, but the different clustering strategies can be used to optimize distinct query needs.
 The user is encouraged to use the previous two tables if their use case requires only header-related or item-related data.

 ### Inventory
 `fact_inventory` tracks inventory movements per product.
 Use it for stock-movement analytics (e.g. returns, restocks), especially since its clustered on `product_id` and movement `reason`.